iver56/audiomentations/docs/waveform_transforms/time_mask.md

     fraction of the total sound length.

 [`fade`](#fade){ #fade }: `bool`
 :   :octicons-milestone-24: Default: `False`.
-When set to `True`, add a linear fade in
+When set to `True`, a linear fade-in and fade-out is added to the silent part.
-    and fade out of the silent part.
-This can smooth out an unwanted abrupt change between two consecutive samples (which sounds like a transient/click/pop).
+    This can smooth out unwanted abrupt changes between consecutive samples, which might otherwise sound like transients/clicks/pops.

 [`p`](#p){ #p }: `float` • range: [0.0, 1.0]
 :   :octicons-milestone-24: Default: `0.5`.
 The probability of applying this transform.